Geofffff/OptimalExecution/README.md

 - For now we "remember" the action the agent chooses but not the actual action taken...
 	- THIS SHOULD BE CHANGED

+Wednesday 8th:
+- Need to check how the env responds to changing prices

 ### General Todo
 - Sweep over action space
 -